akaliutau/akaliutau.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm a software engineer with more than a decade of experience, expert knowledge of ML/AI (Deep Learning, LLM, GAN, RAG) and exceptional skills in building intelligent systems at scale.
-My work focuses on robotics, industrial ML and AI technologies, cloud technologies, intelligent automation, and AI research.
+I'm an experienced researcher and software engineer with more than a decade of experience in R&D, expert knowledge of ML/AI (Deep Learning, LLM, GAN, RAG).
+My work focuses on robotics, industrial ML and AI, cloud technologies, intelligent automation, and AI research.
 I bridge research and engineering, hardening prototypes into secure, scalable, and production-ready systems.

-I received my Masters in Artificial Intelligence from Imperial College London in 2025.
+Research Interests: Reliable Machine Learning, Time-Series Analysis, Predictive Maintenance in Industrial Robotics, Causal Reasoning in LLMs, application of AI in various industries.